Esports Team Communication 2025

 Introduction

-Why Team Communication Matters
+Why is Communication Important?

-• Respond to threats quickly
+• Respond quickly to threats

-• Coordinate pushes and defenses
+• Coordinate between pushes and defensive maneuvers

-• Call rotations early
+• Call for rotations before they are needed

-• Avoid friendly misunderstandings
+• Avoid misunderstandings between players

-• Maintain emotional stability
+• Maintain emotional control

-The Psychology Behind Effective Team Communication
+The Psychology behind Effective Communication

 1